firefox-devtools/debugger/README.md

 - `devtools.chrome.enabled` to `true`
 - `devtools.debugger.prompt-connection` to `false`

-Open the debugger in another browser by visiting
+Quit and re-open firefox with the same command.
+Then, open the debugger in another browser by visiting:

 ```
 localhost:8000